What is Maundy Thursday?

-The first time I was invited to attend a Maundy Thursday service over 25 years ago, I had no clue what it was.
-They tried valiantly to explain the significance.
+The first time I was invited to attend a Maundy Thursday service over thirty years ago, I had no clue what it was.
+I understood Palm Sunday, Good Friday, and Easter Sunday.
+What was Maundy Thursday?

-But I had to experience it first-hand to understand the true meaning.
+I had to experience it first-hand to understand its true meaning.

-The gospels of Matthew, Mark, and Luke reveal how Jesus instituted the Lord’s Supper for the first time.
-That life-altering table of forgiveness laid out for us.
+However, many other significant events happened, as well.
+The gospels of Matthew, Mark, and Luke reveal how Jesus Christ instituted the Lord’s Supper (holy communion) for the first time.
+That life-altering table of forgiveness laid out for us by the Son of God.

-The gospel of John hones in on Jesus’ final teachings to His disciples — this band of men who had followed Him, served Him, and witnessed three years of His ministry.
+The gospel of John hones in on Jesus’ final teachings to His disciples — this band of men who had followed Him, served Him and witnessed three years of Jesus’ ministry.

 John doesn’t simply end his account with men enjoying a meal and hearing Jesus speak.
 He tells how Jesus dramatically punctuated His words with action.

-In a shocking turn of events that almost sent Peter over the edge, Jesus — God in the flesh — stooped to wash the disciples’ feet.
-Including Judas.
-(A good point to keep in mind the next time we have trouble extending forgiveness.)
+In a shocking turn of events that almost sent Peter over the edge, Jesus — Son of Man in the flesh — stooped to wash the feet of His disciples.
+Including Judas Iscariot.
+(A good thing to keep in mind the next time we have trouble extending forgiveness.)

 That’s where Jesus meets us on Maundy Thursday — in the middle of our smelly lives.